jetbrains-academy/javascript-fullstack-course/Frontend/BackendConnection/retrieving_messages/task.md

 Let's focus on the main page of our chat: [_Chat.jsx_][Chat].
-To avoid getting confused with changes, in this task we will only implement fetching and displaying existing messages.
+To avoid confusion, in this task, we will only implement fetching and displaying existing messages.
-Sending messages will be done in the next task.
+Sending messages will be covered in the next task.

 First, we need an array to store messages: